tanaym42/podbox/my-podbox/README.md

 * The React SDK tools was quite annoying and I believe support is very poor.
 Was not able to implement the login function correctly since I was getting an undefined response from the website.
 I suggest that we switch to just using the basic libraries.
 I'm trying to use this link now (https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate-browser/).
 It is able to redirect to the Inrupt login page and seems to be able to login as well, but I am not able to fetch data (ERR 401). ~~Needs to be addressed.
 Currently trying to resolve, as of February 4th~~ Resolved on February 6th.

-* Okay, the session now logs-in and is able to get the webId now.
-There is a problem with persistence that needs to be resolved.
-It only logs-in right after I go through the redirect login process.
-If I referesh, it logs out again.
-Apart from this, need to now try to fetch data again and see if issue of non-authorization is resolved.
+* Okay, the session now logs-in and is able to get the webId now. ~~There is a problem with persistence that needs to be resolved.
+It only logs-in right after I go through the redirect login process.~~ If I referesh, it logs out again.
+Apart from this, need to now try to fetch data again and see if issue of non-authorization is resolved. **The login persistence issue is resolved on 7th February.
+It basically needs an additional parameter in handleRedirect to be set to true.**

+* **Will focus now on fetching and writing additional data into the pod.**

 ## Getting Started